WGLab/GestaltMML/README.md

 Please be aware that the current version of GestaltMML has been developed using GMDB (v1.0.9).
 The training script is designed for easy adaptation to subsequent versions of the GMDB.

 ## Inference
 After completing the training process, proceed to the "Inference" section of the script to carry out inference.
-It is strongly advised to adhere to the guidelines provided [here](https://github.com/igsb/GestaltMatcher-Arc/tree/service?tab=readme-ov-file#crop-and-align-faces) or cropping and aligning frontal facial images prior to conducting the inference.
+It is strongly advised to adhere to the guidelines provided [here](https://github.com/igsb/GestaltMatcher-Arc/tree/service?tab=readme-ov-file#crop-and-align-faces) for cropping and aligning frontal facial images prior to conducting the inference.